vboussange/DeepSAR/README.md

 env_ds, lc_ds = EnvironmentalFeatureDataset().load()
 ```

-- **EVA**: vegetation-plot dataset used for model development and training.
+- **EVA**: sanitized and anonymized vegetation-plot dataset used for model development and training.
-- **GIFT**: independent regional checklist dataset used for external evaluation/extrapolation.
+- **GIFT**: independent regional checklist dataset used for external evaluation/extrapolation, aligned with the EVA dataset.
 - **Environmental Features**: CHELSA climate variables, DEM elevation, and landcover predictors.

+These datasets have been compiled from raw sources; see below for details.

-### Build training datasets
+### Building training samples

-See `compile_sbcv_eva_datasets.py`.
+See `compile_sbcv_eva_samples.py` and `compile_gift_samples.py`

-### Compile from scratch (advanced / optional)
+### Compile datasets from scratch (advanced / optional)

-Compiling from raw sources is optional and intended for advanced users or
-researchers who need to fully rebuild the underlying processed datasets.

 #### 1) Download raw datasets

-For each raw source, a dataset-specific instruction file is provided at:
+For each dataset (EVA/GIFT/EnvironmentalFeatures), a specific instruction file is provided at:

 - `data/raw/DATASETNAME/readme.md`